Author Instructions & Information

 - Kindly see links to Key Dates & Topics for more information about topic areas and abstract submission deadlines.

-- If you cannot submit the abstract prior to receiving company approval.
-By the date the abstract is due (please see the link to Key Dates), please submit as a placeholder online the title, authors and a brief description of the kind of material that you would like to present, and indicate when approval is expected.
+- If you cannot submit the abstract prior to receiving company approval by the date abstracts are due (see Key Dates), please submit a placeholder with the title, authors, and a brief description of the kind of material that you would like to present, and indicate when approval is expected.
 This material will be kept confidential.
-It is your responsibility to submit the abstract upon approval.
+It is your responsibility to revise the abstract to the final version upon approval.